Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_slides.md

 ## Demo: Docstrings

 - Inspect the code
-- Add docstrings to do document sample code
+- Add docstrings to document sample code
 - Checkout the help directive

 ---